martypdx/rollup-plugin-azoth/README.md

-# rollup-plugin-diamond
+# rollup-plugin-azoth
-Plugin to run diamond compiler as part of rollup build
+Plugin to run azoth compiler as part of rollup build